a/n: Firstly, a million thanks to Bamboozlepig for beta reading.

 Pete shrugged, still not sure he had really heard it right.
 "Guess I thought it sounded familiar."

 The sergeant laughed.
 With that, he stood and headed for the door.
-"I doubt it, Malloy."
+"Pretty doubtful, Malloy."

 Furious at himself, he crumpled the paper in his hands.
 This really was the final straw, he decided.
 There was no telling how long Vice had been staking out the place.
 It could've been these past three weeks, or it could've been longer.